Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ## Countdown
 You can start a countdown which turns the switch on or off after the given time.

-You can pass a duration (hh:mm:ss) after the switch will turn:
+You can pass a duration (hh:mm:ss) after the switch will turn on or off:
 ```
 $ bs21.py Coffee -countdown 00:10:00 off
 ```
-*Note that the script will NOT change the switch, so that in this example it is assumed that the switch is already turned on.*
+*Note that the script will NOT toggle the switch, so that in this example it is assumed that the switch is already turned on.*

 You can also specify a time instead of passing a duration:
 ```